InovaCidades/SensoryInteraction/README.md

-# LeapMotionUnityProject
+# SensoryInteraction

-This project includes all the cases of study about the integration between Leap Motion and Unity3D.
+This project is a case of study about the interaction technologies applied to some specific enviroments.

 ### Project support:
 > [InovaCidades](http://www.inovacidades.org.br/)